 Salary Reduction Contributions

 Another important type of contribution is Salary Reduction Contributions, which you make to the Plan by means of voluntary salary reduction.
 This type of contribution allows you to contribute a certain portion or percent of your compensation to the Plan.
 You choose how much you want to contribute.
+The annual limit for 2018 is $18,500.
 There are two types of Salary Reduction Contributions that can be made to the plan: Pre-tax contributions and Roth contributions (after-tax) .

 Pre-tax contributions reduce your currently taxable income by the amount of your contribution, saving you current tax dollars.
 The idea is that, since you are not actually receiving a portion of your salary now, you are also not taxed on it now.
 However, non-ordained employees do pay employment taxes (FICA, FUTA and Medicare) on their Salary Reduction Contributions.

 Roth contributions are made with after-tax dollars and do not reduce your current taxable income.
 If certain requirements are met, and your Roth Contributions are distributed in what is called a “qualified distribution,” your Roth Contributions (and the earnings on those contributions) are not taxed at distribution.